Plus ultra: Ultraimaginaries in simple theories

 As we have seen in Remark \ref{finchar}, finite character may fail for ultraimaginaries.
 The next definition singles out the subclass of ultraimaginaries where this does not happen, at least for hyperimaginary sets. \defn Let $T$ be simple.
 An ultraimaginary $e$ is {\em tame} if for all sets $A,B$ of hyperimaginaries we have $e\ind_AB$ if and only if $e\ind_AB_0$ for all finite subsets $B_0\subseteq B$.
-It is {\em supersimple} if it has a representative of ordinal $SU$-rank.\edefn

-\bem A supersimple ultraimaginary in a simple theory is quasi-finitary; in a supersimple theory the converse holds as well.\ebem \bew Suppose $A$ is a representative for an ultraimaginary $e$ with $SU(A)<\infty$, and let $B$ be a real tuple with $A\in\bdd(B)$.
+It is {\em supersimple} if it has a representative of ordinal $SU$-rank.\edefn \bem A supersimple ultraimaginary in a simple theory is quasi-finitary; in a supersimple theory the converse holds as well.\ebem \bew Suppose $A$ is a representative for an ultraimaginary $e$ with $SU(A)<\infty$, and let $B$ be a real tuple with $A\in\bdd(B)$.
 Let $b\in B$ be a finite subtuple with $SU(A/b)$ minimal; it follows that $A\ind_bB$.
 Hence $A\subseteq\bdd(b)$ and $e$ is bounded over $b$, so $e$ is quasi-finitary.
 In a supersimple theory the converse is obvious.

 We are really interested in the set of tame ultraimaginaries.
 However, we do not have a good criterion when an ultraimaginary is tame; moreover, an ultraimaginary definable over a tame ultraimaginary need not be tame itself.
 For instance, the sequence $I$ in Example \ref{bspBY} is tame (since it is real), but $I_E$ is not.
-Clearly, an ultraimaginary definable (or even bounded) over a quasi-finitary / supersimple ultraimaginary is itself quasi-finitary / supersimple.

-\lmm A supersimple ultraimaginary is tame.
+Clearly, an ultraimaginary definable (or even bounded) over a quasi-finitary/supersimple ultraimaginary is itself quasi-finitary/supersimple. \lmm A supersimple ultraimaginary is tame.
 In particular, quasi-finitary ultraimaginaries in a supersimple theory are tame.\elmm \bew Let $e$ be a supersimple ultraimaginary, and $a$ a representative with $SU(a)<\infty$.
 Consider sets $A$ and $B$.
 There is a finite $b\in B$ with $a\ind_{Ab}B$.
 So $e\ind_AB$ if and only if $e\ind_Ab$ by Fact \ref{transitive}.
 Thus $e$ is tame.

 In a supersimple theory quasi-finitary ultraimaginaries are the correct ones to consider: Due to elimination of hyperimaginaries all parameters consist of imaginaries of ordinal $SU$-rank; as canonical bases of such imaginaries are finite, we can always reduce to a quasi-finitary situation.